ibkevg/ibkevg.github.io/math/_posts/2019-02-15-Vector-Multiplication.md

 $$ \frac{\vc{c}}{\vc{a} + \vc{b}} \ne \frac{\vc{c}}{\vc{a}} + \frac{\vc{c}}{\vc{b}} $$

-**Real number multiplication is just a special case**
+**Regular number multiplication is just a special case**

-It would be beautiful if ordinary real number multiplcation fell out of our new vector/vector product as a special case.
+It would be beautiful if ordinary regular number multiplcation fell out of our new vector/vector product as a special case.

 **Closed under multiplication**